shridharkr/circuit-oneops/packs/doc/solrcloud.md

 * Create an Assembly
 -- GoTo oneops web link and create assembly .
 #### Design Phase
- * Add a "New Platform".
+ * Add a New Platform.
- * Choose "SolrCloud" from the pack source.
+ * Choose SolrCloud from the pack source.
 Save and Commit the design.
- * Click on the "solrcloud" component .
+ * Click on the solrcloud component .
- * Click on the "user-app" Component and add the developers ssh keys.
+ * Click on the user-app Component and add the developers ssh keys.

    ###### Note
    If you want to deploy solr-4.x.x version then update the required parameters of the"tomcat" component else ignore the tomcat component configuration.